Alitabrez786123/System-Integration-Final-Project/README.md

 https://system-integration-final-project.onrender.com

-However, when you directly try to open the link, you will get "Cannot GET", but when you pase the same URL on "POSTMAN" you will get the output
+However, when you directly try to open the link, you will get "Cannot GET", but when you send POST request to the same URL on "POSTMAN" you will get the output

 ## Swagger API Documentation
 To access the Swagger API documentation: